Regardless of your Grainfather Brewing Unit, if you have a stuck mash see below:

-Stuck mash; wort will not flow through the grain. to test this stop the pump and see if the wort level on top of the grain bed drops. if it does not move then this is a 'stuck mash'.
+- If liquid does not flow through the grain, then you have a 'stuck mash': To test this, stop the pump and see if the wort level on top of the grain bed drops.
+If the wort level does not move, then this is a 'stuck mash'.

-If it clears slowly then you have a 'slow mash' -
+- If the wort clears slowly, then you have a 'slow mash',

-be wary that a slow mash will decrease efficiency, therefore you will want to increase your mash time to be on the safe side increase by 1/2 hour or do starch test to ensure mash has completed
+- Be wary that a slow mash will decrease efficiency, therefore you will want to increase your mash time to be on the safe side.
+We recommend increasing your mash time by 1/2 hour OR do a starch test to ensure mashing has completed.

 If you don't fix a stuck mash it will likely lead to a stuck sparge.